dgroomes/my-software/go/README.md

     * DONE Pare down item interface stuff
     * (partially done) Pare down (inline) styles
 * [x] DONE Re-use the `textinput` Bubbles component and in general compress the code
-* [ ] Re-size defect.
+* [x] DONE (fixed/obsoleted by other refactoring) Re-size defect.
 When resizing and then moving the cursor, the program panics.
 * [ ] Consider ranking "exact matches" before fuzzy matches?
 If I type "rea" I want to see "README.md" appear before "gradlew.bat".
 * [x] DONE Support multi-line
 * [ ] Support special (longer unicode?) characters like `°` in the underline highlighting.
-* [ ] Defect: Cursor is not blinking at start.
+* [x] DONE Defect: Get cursor blinking working again.
 * [x] DONE Support JSON array input
+* [X] DONE (Big restructuring but great result) Defect: beginning content is cut off.
+I think it's cutting off by as many additional lines there are per item beyond the first line.
+So a 2-line item will because 1 line to be cut off.
+The 'Filter: ' text input is missing, for example.
+* [ ] Need to handle items that exceed the full height?
+Need to handle items that exceed the full width?